What is Buprenorphine?

 Reducing Cravings and Symptoms

 Buprenorphine binds to the brain’s opioid receptors and prevents the stimulation of the reward system from responding to opioids.
-This causes patients to be unable to feel the effects of any opioids, eliminating any incentive to attempt to get high.
+This renders patients unable to feel the euphoric effects of any opioids, eliminating any incentive to attempt to get high.
 Buprenorphine has only been shown to be effective in treating opioid addiction with no evidence showing that it may help with addictions to other drugs.
 It is the most commonly prescribed drug in detox centers because of its ability to reduce or eliminate withdrawal symptoms.